 Step One: Measure Your Digital Dexterity

 There are 3 methods for measuring digital dexterity.
 But before you begin an assessment, ensure everyone involved fully understands why the measurement is important, the benefits of digital dexterity, and how the data will be used.
-I recommend anonymizing the results to ensure that the goal of increasing overall organization digital dexterity is the focus.
+I recommend anonymizing any survey results to ensure that the goal of increasing overall organization digital dexterity is the focus.

 (You may choose to use one, or multiple methods in your assessment.)